TheNewNormal/coreos-osx/README.md

 * `OS Shell` opens OS Shell with the same enviroment preset as `Up`
 * `Upload docker images` will upload docker images from `~/coreos-osx/docker_images`, it saves time from downloading them again from Internet.
 If you destroy the VM and use `Up`, docker images will be automaticly uploaded to VM again.
 * `Updates/Force CoreOS update` will run `sudo update_engine_client -update` on CoreOS VM.
-* `Updates/Check for updates` will update docker, etcdclt and fleetctl OS X clients to the same versions as CoreOS VM runs.
-* [Fleet-UI](http://fleetui.com) dashboard will show running `fleet` units and etc (it might take a bit of a time after install for it to work, as it needs to download it's image)
+* `Updates/Check for updates` will update docker, etcdclt and fleetctl OS X clients to the same versions as CoreOS VM runs. * [Fleet-UI](http://fleetui.com) dasboard will show running `fleet` units and etc (it might take a bit of a time after install for it to work, as it needs to download it's image)
 * [DockerUI](https://github.com/crosbymichael/dockerui) will show all running containers and etc (it might take a bit of a time after install for it to work, as it needs to download it's image)
 * Put your fleet units into `~/coreos-osx/my_fleet` and manually start them.
 If you destroy the VM and use `Up`, your fleet units will be automaticly deployed by `fleetctl`.
-* This App has as much automation as possible to make easier to destroy VM, change CoreOS release channel and get back to your previous setup in a freshly built VM with your saved docker images and fleet units.
+* This App has much automation as possible to make easier to destroy VM, change CoreOS release channel and get back to your previous setup in a fresh built VM with your saved docker images and fleet units.